 Consider A Medium-Firm Mattress

-It’s a total myth that everyone who doesn’t have back pain sleeps on a very firm mattress.
+It’s myth people without back pain always sleep on a very firm mattress.

 The truth is that if your mattress is too hard, it can be uncomfortable and put too much pressure on your spine.

-That said, if your mattress is too soft, you won’t get the right support for your muscles.
+At the other extreme if your mattress is too soft, you won’t have the support needed for your muscles and other soft tissues.

-Research has found that people with lower back pain who slept on medium-firm mattresses experienced less pain when compared to people who were sleeping on firm mattresses, and they even experienced less pain throughout the day, as reported by Lancet.
+Research in the medical journal Lancet found that people with lower back pain who slept on medium-firm mattresses experienced less pain in the morning and throughout the day when compared to those who slept on firm mattresses.

 Choose Memory Foam That Stays Cool

-If you want to sleep on a memory foam mattress, this can be beneficial because it molds to your body’s curves, offering greater support.
+Another option is a memory foam mattress that molds to your body’s curves, offering greater support.

-But, it’s a good idea to get one that has a cooling gel layer on top.
-This helps to keep the mattress cool.
+It’s a good idea to get one that has a cooling gel layer on top to help keep the mattress and your spine cool.

-How does this relate to preventing and relieving neck and back pain?
+How does this prevent and relieve neck and back pain?

-Well, if you feel hot and uncomfortable, you’re going to be tossing and turning a lot in bed, which will disrupt your quality of sleep.
+If you feel hot and uncomfortable, you will be tossing and turning throughout the night, which will disrupt your quality of sleep.

-As reported by Women’s Health, if you’re running low on sleep, this will worsen any kind of pain you’re experiencing, thus causing a vicious cycle of insomnia and pain.
+And low quality or quantity of sleep can worsen the kind of pain you experience, causing a vicious cycle of insomnia and pain.

 Consider A Latex Mattress

-Here’s another mattress material that will keep you cool throughout the night – one that’s made of latex.
-However, a latex mattress can also be useful for preventing backaches and pain.
+Latex is another mattress material that will keep you cool throughout the night and can also be useful for preventing backaches and pain.

 Natural latex is a bouncy material that offers firmness as well as comfort.
-Best of all, it cradles the body and supports the back so that pressure is eliminated.
+Best of all, it cradles the body and supports the back to reduce the pressure you feel on your spine.

-This results in better-quality sleep that can help your muscles to heal.
+This also helps keep your spine in alignment while you sleep.
+In addition, latex is a cool material that results in better-quality sleep that can help your muscles to heal.

 Always Test It Before You Buy It!

-Sitting on a mattress for three seconds at the store before you decide to buy it isn’t enough to make sure you’re getting a supportive mattress.
+Sitting on a mattress for three seconds at the store before you decide to buy it isn’t enough to make sure you’re getting the support you need.

 The same goes for reading mattress reviews online.
 You should always test the mattress yourself, especially if you’re looking for one to reduce your back or neck pain.

-After all, different people will find different types of mattresses most comfortable and supportive.
+After all, different people will find different types of mattresses more comfortable and supportive.

-This will help to show you in better detail if the mattress is worth spending money on or not.
+This will help you know if the mattress is worth investing your money and sleep on.